Headers, authentication, and cookies are how a request presents itself to a server.

 Cookies arrive with -b / --cookie (send a cookie, or read them from a file) and are saved with -c / --cookie-jar.

 When you translate the request, HTTP Basic becomes the target language's auth mechanism, for example the auth=(user, password) tuple in Python requests, while a bearer token stays a plain header in every language.
-Because this tool never sends the request, any token, password, or cookie you paste is decoded only in your browser and goes nowhere.
+The HTTP request translator never sends the request, so any token, password or cookie pasted into it is decoded in the browser and goes nowhere.